VRBL: Endpoint IDs

-Endpoint IDs are used to identify e-invoicing systems such as buyers.
+Endpoint IDs are used to identify parties, such as Buyers or Suppliers in e-invoicing systems or networks like PEPPOL.

-The following example is from the Germany: Buyer Information topic:
+The following example is from the Germany: Buyer Information topic.
+It specifies an email address:

 <ubl:Invoice>